-Four Falls Walk.
+Four Falls Walk, Brecon Beacons.

 A 2.5 hour drive loomed so we set off after a good breakfast with good intentions of a full days walk.
 Squabbling eventually set in with the kids, tempers got heated and voices louder until we were ‘this close’ to turning the car around and going back home.
-Silence ensued so on we went desperately trying to reach our destination before WW3 commenced in the confines of the car.
+Silence ensued so on we drove, desperately trying to reach our destination before WW3 commenced in the confines of the car.

 Alas, our spirits were not lifted just yet as I realised we had no change and the car park set in the middle of nowhere would not take card payments.
 Who knew?
 After a long moment of staring at the machine, a lovely lady gifted us 3 pound coins.
 She was an angel, releasing us from the war zone and into the wild.
 I was overcome with gratitude and cried, for the first time that day.

 Eventually, all saddled up, we left the car and followed the path to the first waterfall.

 There are 4 waterfalls all-together in a 6 mile walk that leads down to the waterfalls and back up again in an anti-clockwise route.
 The numbered markers are very easy to follow but I took a picture of the map just in case.

 We walked through muddy paths trying to navigate our way so as not to get covered in sludge.
 We heard the first waterfall before we saw it.
 The noise is thunderous.
 The water falls from a great height, plunging into the pools below.
 The kids were mesmerised by the flow of the water and stood gaping for a while.
 We took a few pictures, started on the sausage rolls and carried on walking to find falls number 2.